ojplg/gotdp/README.md

 * CSS for all the pages
 * Home page layout improvements
 * Better selection form
-* Figure out why capitalization of names on form is fucked up
 * Rules for how the pool is settled
 * Score keeping
 * Coupling predictions